 Dr. Kilbane’s 7-Step Healthy Kids Happy Moms Program decreases pressure within the stomach by supporting the proper stomach emptying time, healing the mucosal lining of the GI tract, and restoring overall digestive physiology.
 This approach has helped hundreds of children and their families heal reflux and GERD from the inside out.
 The method is explained in Dr. Kilbane’s book and its accompanying workbook, as well as in her online companion course.

 The Healthy Kids, Happy Moms Companion Course is a physician-led, parent-centered, time-tested online course that includes assessments, workbooks, recipes, and illness-specific recommendations.
-Launching in autumn, 2021.

 Become a Patient